noahehall/multicloud/providers/aws/services/app-integration/eventbridge.md

-# Event Bridge
+# Event Bridge fka CloudWatch Events

-- serverless event bus
+- serverless event bus service that you can use to connect your applications with data from a variety of sources

 ## links